 Training & Transition

-The goal of each party in this phase should be a smooth and successful transition of the day to day operations, and an understanding of how to continue down the path of growth.
-Training and transition most often happens via the following methods and should always be scheduled:
+The goal of each party in this phase should be a smooth and successful transition of the day-to-day operations, and an understanding of how to continue down the path of growth.
+Training and transition most often happen via the following methods and should always be scheduled:

 - Face to face (rare)

-It is highly recommended that buyers and sellers both keep a journal of the time spent on the transition and training time so there are no disputes.
+We recommend that buyers and sellers both keep a journal of the time spent on the transition and training time so there are no disputes.
 Some well-organized sellers keep this journal on a Google Drive document that is shared with the buyer.
-In most cases the 40 hours is not used by the buyer.
-This is due to the reality that running an Amazon Business ore is generally uncomplicated, easy to manage and easy to learn.
+In most cases, the 40 hours is not used by the buyer.
+This is due to the reality that running an Amazon business is generally uncomplicated, easy to manage, and easy to learn.